Worker Wrestles Gun From Gas Station Convenience Store Robber On Route 46

 The steel-nerved worker wasn’t rattled, though.

-Snatching the weapon from her hands, the worker shouted to a colleague outside to call police.
+Gambling that there wasn't a bullet chambered, he snatched the weapon from her hands, then shouted to a colleague outside to call police.

 A male accomplice then rushed in and punched him in the head, freeing his partner.